rhymeswithzion/rwz-test/README.md

 ## Contact

+Rhymes with zion aims to be as open, collaborative, and constantly striving for further improvement as possible.
+That means, we are always happy to hear from you for any reason, so please do not hestiate to [get in touch](#how-to-get-in-touch) and don't forget to [connect with rhymeswithzion across the interwebs](#connect-across-the-web)

 ### How to get in touch

-If you would like to curate, complete the <a href="https://docs.google.com/document/d/1u7PoI3MD21fb0GxSsZyfxVKJhmEE8eP3cbyBOWyufss" target="_blank">curator's template</a> and send it to <a href="mailto:contact@rwz.io" target="_blank">contact@rwz.io</a> with 'Curate' as the subject line.
+If you would like to curate, complete the <a href="https://docs.google.com/document/d/1u7PoI3MD21fb0GxSsZyfxVKJhmEE8eP3cbyBOWyufss" target="_blank">curator's template</a> and send it to <a href="mailto:rhymeswithzion@gmail.com" target="_blank">rhymeswithzion [at] gmail.com</a> with 'Curate' as the subject line.

 Stand-alone submissions - complete the <a href="http://rwz.io/submissions" target="_blank">submission form</a>